soduco/soduco.github.io/datasets.md

 ## Benchmark dataset for historical maps segmentation

-A benchmark dataset for historical maps segmentation has been created and used to organise a commetition at the ICDAR 2021 conference: https://icdar21-mapseg.github.io/
+A benchmark dataset for historical maps segmentation has been created and used to organise a competition at the ICDAR 2021 conference: https://icdar21-mapseg.github.io/